zinggAI/zingg/README.md

 ### zinggDir

-Location where trained models will be persisted.
+Location where trained models will be saved.
 Defaults to /tmp/zingg

 ### modelId

 Identifier for the model.
-You can train multiple models which get saved under zinggDir/modelId
+You can train multiple models - say one for customers matching names, age and other personal details and one for households matching addresses.
+Each model gets saved under zinggDir/modelId

 ### fieldDefinition